Do you want to learn why Database backups are different from file backups? Click HERE to find out.

 Restoring a primary storage pool from an active-data pool might cause some or all inactive files to be deleted from the database if the server determines that an inactive file needs to be replaced but cannot find it in the active-data pool.
 As a best practice and to protect your inactive data, therefore, you should create a minimum of two storage pools: one active-data pool, which contains only active data, and one copy storage pool, which contains both active and inactive data.
 You can use the active-data pool volumes to restore critical client node data, and afterward you can restore the primary storage pools from the copy storage pool volumes.

 The server will not attempt to retrieve client files from an active-data pool during a point-in-time restore.
-Point-in-time restores require both active and inactive file versions and for efficiency, tsm retrieves both active and inactive versions from the same storage pool rather than switching between storage pools.
+Point-in-time restores require both active and inactive file versions and for efficiency, Spectrum Protect retrieves both active and inactive versions from the same storage pool rather than switching between storage pools.

 Before you can run with either method you need to define the active-data pool with a command something like this-